KSP-KOS/KOS/doc/source/commands/communication.rst

           CommNet has limitations on updating connections for vessels which are not the active vessel.
-The best way to ensure that a connection is updated is to include a relay antenna on one or both of the vessels.
+The best way to ensure that a connection is updated is to include one of the kinds of antenna that can act as a relay on one or both of the vessels.
     RemoteTechConnectivityManager
       This manager will use the RemoteTech mod to monitor connections.
 It will only be available if RemoteTech is installed.
 You can access more